How to maintain condenser

 Frequently Asked Questions

-How often should I clean the condenser coils?
+How often should I clean the condenser unit?

-The condenser coils should be cleaned at least once a year, preferably in the spring before the cooling season starts.
+It's recommended to clean the condenser unit at least once per year, typically in the spring before the cooling season starts.

-What tools do I need to maintain the condenser?
+What tools do I need to clean the condenser?

-You'll need a garden hose, a soft-bristle brush, and a coil cleaning solution.
-Avoid using anything abrasive that could damage the coils.
+You'll need a garden hose, a soft-bristle brush, and possibly a fin comb to straighten any bent coil fins.

 When should I call a professional HVAC technician?

-If you notice any significant issues with the condenser, such as refrigerant leaks, unusual noises, or the unit not cooling properly, it's best to call a professional HVAC technician for an inspection and repair.
+If you notice any significant damage or problems with the condenser unit, it's best to call in a professional HVAC technician to inspect and repair it.

 Connect with certified professionals in your area